sofaspawn/tsballs/README.md

 - [x] bound check the ball
 - [x] add keyboard controls
 - [ ] spawn some obstacles to dodge or make some kinda cool math animation

+## Learning:
+- it was way easier to implement [gophrics](https://github.com/sofaspawn/gophrics) in typescript.
+- the browser is just a better place to do such small level stuff
+- anyways, this project helped me break ice and gave me the push to start working on my rusty typescript knowledge